 Fight the good fight of faith: Do not let sin rule

-This does not happen without a fight and sufferings.
+This does not happen without a fight ands.
 Peter says it like this: “Therefore, since Christ has suffered in the , arm yourselves also with the same mind, for he who has suffered in the flesh has ceased from sin …” 1 Peter 4:1.
 Therefore we must suffer in the flesh if we are to cease from sin.
 There will be sufferings in the flesh if we by the Spirit are to put to death what rises up from the flesh so that the lusts are not allowed to rule.
 Sin rules, and we suffer in our conscience if we do not suffer in the flesh.

 They can proclaim “full liberty” in Christ in spite of seeing the people they serve continue to live in all kinds of sins, and in spite of the fact that they themselves do not have the victory.
 They live in the love of money, envy, and fornication.
 They have come into false liberty and turn grace into licentiousness.
-(Jude 4) They cannot endure this sound doctrine because they have turned their ears away from the truth and have turned aside to fables.
-(2 Timothy 4:2-4)
+(Jude 4.)
+They cannot endure this sound doctrine because they have turned their ears away from the truth and have turned aside to fables.
+(2 Timothy 4:2-4.)

 Those who want to be faithful to the truth know that living an overcoming life in the virtues of Christ is not something that comes automatically.
-Therefore the Scriptures speak of a narrow way, about the cross and self-denial—suffering and death.
-The Scriptures are full of serious exhortations.
+Therefore the scriptures speak of a narrow way, about the cross and self-denial—suffering and death.
+The scriptures are full of serious exhortations.
 They use such words as: “Work out your own salvation with fear and trembling …” Philippians 2:12.
 “Strive to enter through the narrow gate …” Luke 13:24.
 “Take heed to yourself and to the doctrine.
 Continue in them …” 1 Timothy 4:16.
 “Exercise yourself rather to godliness.”
 1 Timothy 4:7.
 “But also for this very reason, giving all diligence, add to your faith virtue …” 2 Peter 1:5.
 “Therefore, brethren, be even more diligent to make your calling and election sure …” 2 Peter 1:10.
 Jesus sent the Holy Spirit precisely so that we should have power to fight the good fight of faith.

 Let us rather choose to hear the sound doctrine, the sound faith, and Paul's sound exhortations!